Fleet Solid Support Ship Programme: Construction

+The preliminary design review is reportedly to be completed in early 2024 with detailed design work to follow.
 The ships will be constructed in blocks at H&W's facilities in Belfast and Appledore from components manufactured at their facilities in Methil and Arnish.
-Some build work will also take place at Navantia's shipyard in Cádiz, Spain.
+Major build work will also take place at Navantia's shipyard in Cádiz, Spain.
 Final assembly of all the blocks will take place at the H&W shipyard in Belfast.
+In April 2024, the MOD stated that some design work was still ongoing and construction of the first ship is due to begin in 2025.

 Characteristics

 According to a May 2018 contract notice, the ships require a total cargo capacity of up to 7000 m3, the ability to travel at a sustained speed of 18 kn without resupply, the capability of delivering non-bulk logistic material whilst underway at 12 knots and transfer single loads of up to 5 tonnes.
 As part of Team Resolute, BMT will provide the design for the ships, the latest iteration of which features a length of 216 m, three replenishment rigs, a Replenishment at Sea Control/Coordination (RASCO) station sited amidships and container handling capabilities situated forward.
-The ships will be capable of 19 kn and will have 9000 m2 of cargo space of stores.
+The ships will be capable of 19 kn and will have 9000 m2 of cargo space for stores.
 The ships' hangars will be able to accommodate two Merlin helicopters, with further accommodation for UAVs.